Security-Onion-Solutions/securityonion-docs/grid.rst

 .. note::

-  As of 2.4.40, a significant number of new metrics were added to the grid page.
-Be sure to upgrade to the latest version of Security Onion to see all the metrics mentioned in this documentation.
+  Starting in Security Onion 2.4.40, a significant number of new metrics are included on the grid page.
+Older versions will not have all of the metrics shown below.

 ID
 ~~